 You are invited to decide for yourself.

 First go to the city office and see people registering their marriage.
-Sure, it is a happy day, people smile (a lot) and there is a generally pleasant atmosphere (well, as pleasant as a busy city office can be; usually old and under-funded).
+Sure, it's a happy day, people smile (a lot) and there's a generally pleasant atmosphere (well, as pleasant as a busy city office can be; usually old and under-funded).